finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

 # **UpsertDiaryEntryTypeValuationPoint**
 > DiaryEntry UpsertDiaryEntryTypeValuationPoint (string scope, string code, UpsertValuationPointRequest upsertValuationPointRequest, string? navTypeCode = null)

-[EXPERIMENTAL] UpsertDiaryEntryTypeValuationPoint: Upsert a Valuation Point.
+[EARLY ACCESS] UpsertDiaryEntryTypeValuationPoint: Upsert a Valuation Point.

 Insert the estimate Valuation Point.
 If the Valuation Point does not exist, this method will create it in estimate state.